Marcus Klingberg: World War II

-On 22 June 1941, the first day of the German invasion of the Soviet Union, Klingberg volunteered for the Red Army.
+On 22 June 1941, the day Germany invaded the Soviet Union, Klingberg volunteered for the Red Army.
 He served as a medical officer on the front lines until October 1941, when he was wounded in the leg by shrapnel.
 Upon recovery, he was assigned to Perm in the Urals as leader of an anti-epidemic unit.

 In 1943, he undertook postgraduate studies in epidemiology at the Central Institute for Advanced Medical Training in Moscow under Lev Gromashevsky, considered the leading Soviet epidemiologist.
 The same year, he was part of a team that stopped an epidemic in the Urals.
 He also contributed to research on typhoid fever.
 In late December 1943, the first parts of Byelorussia were retaken by the Red Army and Klingberg became Chief Epidemiologist of the Byelorussian Republic.

 At the end of the war, Klingberg was discharged from the Red Army with the rank of captain and returned to Poland.
 In Warsaw, he served as Acting Chief Epidemiologist at the Polish Ministry of Health.

 While living in post-war Poland, Klingberg met Adjia Eisman, who went by the name Wanda Jasinska, a survivor of the Warsaw Ghetto.
 Similarly to Klingberg, her parents and siblings were murdered in the Holocaust.
 Klingberg and Jasinska married in 1946 and moved to Sweden, where their daughter, Sylvia, was born in 1947.